 - Identification

 - Name

 - Position (actual)

 - Speed over ground

 - Course over ground / Direction

 - ETA at bridge

 - RTA at bridge

 - Ship or combination type

-- Dimensions (Length and Beam)
+- Dimensions (Length & Beam)

-- Air draught
+- Airdraught

 - Navigational status of the vessel (anchoring, mooring, sailing, restricted by special conditions ...)

-ETA and position should be available on demand or should be exchanged if a deviation from original ETA is exceeded beyond the value predefined by the Competent Authority.
-All other information should be available once at the first contact or on demand.
+ETA and position should be available on request or should be exchanged as a by the Competent Authority predefined deviation of the originally ETA is exceeded.
+All other information should be available once at the first contact or on request.
 RTA is the response on an ETA report.

-1.4.3.2 Bridge planning, short term
+1.4.3.2 Bridge planning short term

-In case of short term bridge planning process, decisions are made upon the strategy for opening of the bridge.
+In case of bridge planning process on a short term decisions are made on the strategy for opening of the bridge.

-Traffic information needed for short term bridge planning is:
+- Traffic information needed for medium term bridge planning is:

 - Identification

 - Name

 - Position (actual)

 - Speed over ground

 - Course over ground / Direction

 - ETA at bridge

 - RTA at bridge

 - Ship or combination type

-- Dimensions (Length and Beam)
+- Dimensions (Length & Beam)

-- Air draught
+- Airdraught

-• Navigational status of the vessel (anchoring, mooring, sailing, restricted by special conditions ...)
+- Navigational status of the vessel (anchoring, mooring, sailing, restricted by special conditions ...)

-Actual traffic information on the position, speed and direction, should be available on demand or set at an update rate predefined by the Competent Authority, e.g. every 5 minutes.
-ETA and position should be available on demand or should be exchanged if a deviation from original ETA is exceeded beyond the value predefined by the Competent Authority.
-All other information should be available once at the first contact or on demand.
+Actual traffic information on the position, speed and direction, should be available on request or by the competent authority set predefined update rate, e.g. every 5 minutes.
+ETA and position should be available on request or should be exchanged as a by the Competent Authority predefined deviation of the originally ETA is exceeded.
+All other information should be available once at the first contact or on request.
 RTA is the response on an ETA report.